 I adore the idea of creating space outdoors for a child.
 Fresh air works wonders for calming.
 In a space that allows you to see him, place a small chair, maybe include a blanket in the chillier seasons.

 A wind chime may also provide a wonderful calming effect.
-If you can create a shelter or an arch, that would create more of a cozy, safe feeling, very inviting to the child.
+If you can create a shelter or an arch, that would create more of a cozy, safe feeling, and be very inviting to the child.
 This space is meant for the child to be alone.
-Thank you for choosing to read this post today.

 Other Ideas on Bringing Peace into your Home & Classroom